n8hynes/poke-ontology/README.md

 ## Class Hierarchy

 At the top level of the hierarchy are the four main categories of Things that are defined by this ontology: Machines (the items that teach Pokemon specific moves), Pokemon (the creatures' species), PokemonMove (the moves that can be learned by Pokemon), and PokemonType (the set of elemental types assigned to each Pokemon and Move).
-Each of these, as well as every set of sibling subclasses, are disjoint, as there is no overlap between these categories.
+Each of these, as well as each set of sibling subclasses, are disjoint, as there is no overlap between these categories.

 As subclasses of Pokemon, there are two Defined Classes to categorize Pokemon as either a Single-type or Dual-type pokemon, according to how many types have been assigned to that Pokemon (1 or 2).
 These classes are also disjoint with one another.